mozilla/releasewarrior/how-tos/manually_sign_apks.md

 1. `mv unsigned.apk signed.apk`
 1. Verify signatures: `jarsigner -verify -verbose -keystore "$keystore" signed.apk "$alias"`.
 Repeat for the Klar APK.
 1. If your product has several APKs, repeat the 3 previous steps.
 1. Fetch signed APK(s) on your local machine.
+You will need to copy the files to your own user account in order to `scp` them.

 ### Can't sign APKs